ezzabuzaid/ngx-form-factory/README.md

 Don't forget to follow the project's author, [Ezz](https://github.com/ezzabuzaid), and consider starring the project to show your ❤️ and support

-Form factory is an extension of Reactive Form Group/Control that gives the ability to dynamically create strong typed forms
+Form factory is an extension of Reactive Form Group/Control that gives the ability to dynamically create strong typed forms associated with only [Material](https://material.angular.io) theme, untill now at least.

 ## Installition
 The library has two important classes that correlates to